/

 Co-op: No

 Trent’s program marries the sciences with the arts, providing a well-rounded education that integrates many different disciplines.
 The program uses the school’s abundant access to nature to bolster its coursework.
-The campus, located in Peterborough, Ontario, is home to 11 nature areas, a farm and state-of-the-art labs where students can get their hands dirty.
+The campus, located in Peterborough, Ontario, is home to 11 nature areas, a research farm and state-of-the-art labs where students can get their hands dirty.

 University of Manitoba